broxus/ton-accept/README.md

 ## Store metadata

-The merchant can set the name and icon of his store:
+The merchant can set icon, url and name for store:

 ```javascript
 tonaccept.config.storeIcon = 'https://localhost/icon';